Skip to content

 Task order is executed as provided and can be important!
 Running clobber after a test: or release: task will not accomplish much.

-The clobber task removes certain build directories in the course of deleting generated files.
-In general, it's best not to add to source control any Ceedling generated directories below the root of your top-level build directory.
-That is, leave anything Ceedling & its accompanying tools generate out of source control (but go ahead and add the top-level build directory that holds all that stuff if you want).
+In general, it’s best not to add to source control any Ceedling generated directories below the root of your top-level project build directory.
+That is, leave anything Ceedling & its accompanying tools generate out of source control.